Vazhappady K. Ramamurthy

-Vazhappady Koothappadayachi Ramamurthy or Vazhapadi Koothappadayachi Ramamoorthy (18 January 1940 – 27 October 2002) was an Indian trade unionist and politician.
+Vazhapadi Kootha padayatchi Ramamoorthy or Vazhapadiyar (Short Name) (18 January 1940 – 27 October 2002) was an Indian trade unionist and politician.

 Political career

-He was an ardent follower of the late K Kamaraj and E. V. K. Sampath.
-He belonged to the Vanniyar community.
+He was an ardent follower of the late K Kamaraj and E. V. K. Sampath owne political party Tamil National Party Jointed He belonged to the Vanniyar community.

 He served as the President of Tamil Nadu Congress Committee.
 From 1989 to 1995, he was the Youth Congress President of Salem, Tamil Nadu.

 Ramamurthy was elected as a member of the Lok Sabha six times and was defeated twice, in 1996 and 1999.
 He was involved with the International Labour Organization and for a brief period in 1991 served as minister of state for Labour with independent charge in the Congress government led by P. V. Narasimha Rao.
 He quit his ministerial post on the Cauvery issue.

 He was president of the TNCC for six years before being replaced in 1996 when he formed the Tamil Nadu unit of the Tiwari Congress.
 Ramamurthy went back to the Congress but left that party again to form Tamizhaga Rajiv Congress (TRC).
 He was part of NDA and become Minister of Petroleum and Natural Gas in 1998-1999.
 With the creation of the TRC, he subsequently announced that it would have an alliance with AIADMK in the upcoming Lok Sabha election.
 A few days later, J. Jayalalithaa announced that the TRC was entering the AIADMK-led front, although she denied having engineered the split in the Congress.
 In January 2002, after eight years, Ramamurthy merged the TRC with Congress.